Code-Institute-Submissions/discover-north-yorks/README.md

       * As a Returning Visitor, I would like to contact the administrators with any general queries or questions about visiting North Yorkshire.

     * #### Frequent User Goals
-      * As a Frequent User, I would like to see if there has been any locations added to the website.
+      * As a Frequent User, I would like to see if any new locations have been added to the website.
       * As a Frequent User, I would like to view the different social media accounts to either view, look for new updates or potentially interact with other people involved in the public forums.
       * As a Frequent User, I would like to revert back to the map to plan a journey or use it for map-reading whilst travelling in North Yorkshire.